• Al Nada Sweets

 Bakery

 A Middle Eastern bakery opened in 1978.
 Around 2010, it became a vegan bakery.
 All sweets made-in-house are vegan and include various types of baklava, lady fingers, bird nests and semolina cake.
 The biscuits in the window are vegetarian and are not made-in-house.
 A few tables inside and out the front of the small bakery but mostly take away.
-Reported closed November 2021.
+NOTE: Ring the doorbell any time during opening hours to enter.
+Open Mon-Sun 12:00pm-10:00pm.

 2 Reviews